SystemsApproach/5G/arch.rst

 Chapter 3:  Basic Architecture
 ==============================

-This section identifies the main architectural components of cellular access networks.
-It focuses on the components that are common to both 4G and 5G, and as such, establishes a foundation for understanding the advanced features of 5G presented in the sections that follow.
+This chapter identifies the main architectural components of cellular access networks.
+It focuses on the components that are common to both 4G and 5G, and as such, establishes a foundation for understanding the advanced features of 5G presented in later chapters.

 This overview is partly an exercise in introducing 3GPP terminology.
 For someone that is familiar with the Internet, this terminology can seem